Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Overlooking view at the John Day Fossil Beds National Monument

-Wavy hills of neon yellows, reds, and oranges offer quite the contrast to a usually-green PNW state.
-These colorful rock formations at the John Day Fossil Beds National Monument preserve fossils of an ancient ecosystem more than 40 million years old.
+Wavy hills of earth-toned yellows, reds, and oranges offer quite the contrast to the western side of the state.
+The colorful rock formations at the John Day Fossil Beds National Monument preserve fossils of an ancient ecosystem more than 40 million years old.

 Visit the Thomas Condon Visitor Center before you take a scenic hike or drive through the monument to learn more about Oregon’s prehistoric past.